-- 1. Restore and expand the protections of the Voting Rights Act to ensure an end to discrimination and gerrymandering, and apply voting rights guarantees nationally. - 2.
-Eliminate the Electoral College, institute direct elections for President and Vice-President. - 3.
-Establish non-partisan redistricting commissions to end hyper-partisan gerrymandering. - 4.
-Implement ranked-choice voting, as in the state of Maine, enabling voters to vote for both their first and second choices, allowing more voters to support both minor party candidates and their major party candidate of choice.
+1. Restore and expand the protections of the Voting Rights Act to ensure an end to discrimination and gerrymandering, and apply voting rights guarantees nationally

+2. Eliminate the Electoral College, institute direct elections for President and Vice-President

+3. Non-partisan redistricting commissions-end hyper-partisan gerrymandering

+4. Ranked choice voting, as in the state of Maine, enabling voters to vote for both their first and second choices, allowing more voters to support both minor party candidates and their major party candidate of choice